 Until recently there was only anecdotal evidence on the benefits of the balance bike compared to stabilisers though I had seen how great they are with my own eyes (which is why I came up with the LittleBig bike!).

 However, a recent Dutch Study surveyed a the cycling history of a large group of kids and found balance bike riders progressed to pedalling more quickly than with stabilisers.

 If you’d like to read more about this study, we’ve delved into it in our post Are Balance Bikes The Best Way To Learn To Cycle?

 We’re always delighted to see kids outdoors on bikes of any kind, whether on a child seat, balance bike, or bike with stabilisers.
 But it’s even better to see kids zooming along independently with their parent often lagging behind.

 It’s not just us, even classic brands like Raleigh are moving away from bikes with stabilisers to balance bikes.
-So if you’re looking for a new bike for your toddler, don’t forget there’s no need for stabilisers, buy a balance bike instead and give them the best start on two wheels!
+There has been anectotal evidence of the benefits for years, but until recenrly So if you’re looking for a new bike for your toddler, don’t forget there’s no need for stabilisers, buy a balance bike instead and give them the best start on two wheels

 Round the world cyclist, mountain bike racer, engineer and all round bike geek, Simon Evans clearly loves all things BIKE.

 Simon worked as a Structural Engineer in Cambridge for a number of years before setting off on an 18 month, 30,000km cycle around the world, testing his bike, body and mind to the limit and giving a wealth of wonderful experiences.

 Coming home in 2010, he wanted to combine his engineering with his love of bikes to create a better and more sustainable bike for kids.
 In 2015 he launched LittleBig bikes which have now been sold to 77 countries around the world giving thousands of kids the best start on two wheels.